Autodidac/Autodidac/README.md

 - **Web Design**: HTML5, CSS, JavaScript, and more.
 - **Programming Languages**: C++, C#, Python, Lua.

 I specialize in contemporary C++ and enjoy working with C++20, eagerly anticipating C++23 with its exciting new features like modules.
-As an autodidact independent game developer, I’m currently leveraging **WickedEngine** for rendering, physics, scripting, networking, and audio in my projects.
+As an Autodidact Independent Game Developer, I’m currently leveraging **WickedEngine** for rendering, physics, scripting, networking, and audio in my projects.

 ### 🚀 What I'm Working On